Browe through this collection of frequent questions about the Self-Adjusting File (SAF) System, its clinical usage, operation and maintenance:

 The SAF carries the sodium hypochlorite - HEDP solution into the canal mechanically, without pressure.
 The SAF's operation at 5,000 gentle vertical vibrations a minute induces sonic agitation of NaOCl inside the canal, and pushes the irrigant into very narrow areas which the SAF cannot reach mechanically.
 Since the SAF washes away the debris immediately upon its creation, the activation of the irrigant allows the sodium hypochlorite to reach into very narrow areas and to thoroughly clean and disinfect the labyrinthine root canal structure.

 The SAF was shown (Lin, Shen, Haapasalo, J Endod 2013) to be significantly more efficient in disinfecting very narrow areas which were incubated by bacteria, when compared to hand files and rotary instruments, and was shown to be most efficient in removing debris from the apical area of the root canal (Çapar, Sca; 2014).

 The SAF achieves efficient irrigation even when the canal is still sized #20, which helps to preserve sound dentin.
-Sodium hypochlorite has a high surface tension, which allows the SAF to carry it mechanically into the canal, without pressure.
-NaOCl flows into the SAF by a peristaltic irrigation pump, at a rate of 4mL/min, and is continuously refreshed in the apical region every 20-30 seconds, as can be seen in the video below.
-Irrigation is enhanced by the sonic agitation of the sodium hypochlorite solution by the vibration of the SAF, to achieve results which are much better than syringe-and-needle irrigation.
+The combined Sodium hypochlorite - HEDP solution has a high surface tension, which allows the SAF to carry it mechanically into the canal, without pressure.
+NaOCl and HEDP flows into the SAF by a peristaltic irrigation pump, through the handpiece, and is continuously refreshed in the apical region every 20-30 seconds.
+Irrigation is enhanced by the sonic agitation of the solution by the vibration of the SAF, to achieve results which are much better than syringe-and-needle irrigation.

 Negative pressure irrigation systems, such as EndoVAC, were invented to allow better irrigation while overcoming the risk of creating a sodium-hypochlorite accident.